janjongboom/apializer/README.md

 * Write in javascript, coffeescript, etc. with jQuery support
 * JSONP and CORS support

+This is a nice way of building f.e. scrapers as the person writing the scraper only needs to know jQuery to create a well-defined API for a target website.
+Api'alizer also supports multiple page formats (e.g. this is a detail page, this is a result page) so no need to specify that from your end.
+The resulting API is easy to consume from any programming language.
+An example on how to scrape the UPS blog is available for node.js, PHP and C#.

 ## Installation

 You'll need icu, on OS/X: `brew install icu4c && brew link icu4c --force`, on Debian: `apt-get install libicu-dev`.
 Also node.js 0.10+ or io.js.